prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 You can now make these changes, regardless of the network you're running on.

 **Can I use IPC post-Merge?** <br />
 Yes.
 You also won't have to worry about JWT if you use IPC.
-Refer to your clients' command-line documentation for IPC configuration parameters.
+See our [Quickstart](./install/install-with-script.md) for IPC instructions.

 **Can I use a light node with Prysm, or do I need to run a full execution node?** <br />
 No - at this time, a full node is required.